-10 Buying, selling and switching Shares
+10. Buying, selling and switching Shares

 The dealing office of the ACD is open on each Dealing Day from 9.00 a.m. to 5.30 p.m. to receive requests for the buying, selling and switching of Shares in the Company, which will be effected at prices determined at the next Valuation Point following receipt of such request.
-Deals may also be placed by visiting the ACD's website: www.ConbrioFunds.com.

-11 Buying Shares
+11. Buying Shares

-11.1 Procedure
+11.1.
+Procedure

 All orders will be dealt at a forward price; this being the price calculated by reference to the next Valuation Point after the order is received by the Registrar.
 Shares can be bought by sending a completed application form to the Registrar's Office detailed within the 'Contact Us' section of this Prospectus, or by telephoning or faxing the numbers quoted therein.
 An application form is always required to open an account but subsequently, shares can be bought by electronic means acceptable to the Registrar and the ACD (see 'Electronic Communications' below).
-Where application forms are sent to us by fax, the original application form may also be required.
+Where application forms are sent to us by fax or e-mail, the original application form may also be required.
 Telephone calls may be recorded for the protection of Shareholders.
 Telephone conversations of all dealers are recorded for mutual protection.
 Application forms may be obtained by calling the Registrar's Office or from the Fund's website.